OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 ### Bluemix Domain

 The Bluemix domain models Node-RED flows and the associated Bluemix resources.
-We include Node-RED flows in the CE4IoTConnector because it is not unusual to read data from and write data to IoT Platform devices in flows, or to implement rule actions using Node-RED flows.
+We include Node-RED flows in the iotp-adaptor because it is not unusual to read data from and write data to IoT Platform devices in flows, or to implement rule actions using Node-RED flows.
 All Bluemix domain classes extend oslc_am:Resource and are therefore OSLC Architecture Management resources.

 ![Bluemix Domain](./images/Bluemix-Domain.png "Bluemix Domain")